Guyana Driver's Licence Guide 2026

 Foreign Licence Conversion

-Valid Foreign Licence: Your current foreign driver's licence (original).
-If not in English, a certified translation is required.
+Valid Foreign Licence: Original and copy.
+If not in English, a translation from the respective Embassy or International Language Institute is required.

 Fees